yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Packages.rst

 MacOS X tip: Configure your extended printer settings.
 If you use the standard printer settings and add an IPP printer, MacOS X will add after the server adress /ipp .
 But this class etc. does not exist on your cupsd.

 === ether-wake/wol - Wake on LAN ===
 If you have trouble using wol to wake up your PC ...

  * make sure you enabled WOL for your NIC with [http://sourceforge.net/projects/gkernel/ ethtool] before shutting down your PC.
  * play around with wol options.
 It seems like wol (v 0.7.1) sends the magic packet out your default gateway (WAN) if you just use wol x:x:x:x:x:x.
 You need to specify the subnet and port to make it work, e.g.: wol -p 65535 -h 192.168.1.255 x:x:x:x:x:x
  * give ether-wake a try.
 Since ether-wake uses an ethernet frame instead of an UDP packet it might be what you're looking for.
+Also check out the wiki document ["Wake-On-LAN"].

 === srelay - socks proxy ===
 There is a socks proxy available for !OpenWrt, it is called '''srelay''' (Find via the package tracker).
 However, there is no documentation for this package.
 So, here is a quick guide: